usnistgov/ndn-dpdk/README.md

 2. Execute `npm install` to download NPM dependencies.
 3. Execute `make` to compile the project.
 4. Execute `sudo make install` to install commands to `/usr/local`, and `sudo make uninstall` to uninstall.
-   You may prepend `DESTDIR=/opt` to choose a different location.

 Other build targets: